Murga History, Family Crest & Coats of Arms

 The expression "Heavens to Murgatroyd!" is an expression made famous by Hanna-Barbera cartoon character Snagglepuss and was inspired on the aforementioned Gilbert and Sullivan's "Ruddigore; or, The Witch's Curse," a Victorian comic opera that includes no fewer than seven "Murgatroyd" ghosts, all Baronets to the protagonist (and living) Sir Ruthven Murgatroyd who is disguised as Robin Oakapple, a young farmer.
 The name has also been lent to other fictional works by Virginia Woolf, Nancy Mitford, Agatha Christie, Clifford B. Hicks and Ann Turner.

-Important Dates for the Murga family
+Early History of the Murga family

 This web page shows only a small excerpt of our Murga research.
 Another 134 words (10 lines of text) covering the years 1726 and 1739 are included under the topic Early Murga History in all our PDF Extended History products and printed products wherever possible.